corineru/Machine-learning-Lin/README.md

 # Machine-learning-Lin
-This is the homework of the <machine learning foundation>.
+This is the homework of the "Machine learning foundation".